...

 On the other hand, a lower DTI ratio suggests better financial health and a higher capacity to afford housing costs without compromising other essential expenses.
 Landlords often consider a tenant’s DTI ratio when evaluating their ability to sustain rent payments throughout the lease term.

-Can a High Debit to Income Ratio Affect a Tenant’s Credit Score?
+Can a High Debt to Income Ratio Affect a Tenant’s Credit Score?

-A high Debit to Income Ratio can potentially impact a tenant’s credit score negatively, signaling financial strain, higher risk of default, and challenges in managing debt obligations.
+A high Debt to Income Ratio can potentially impact a tenant’s credit score negatively, signaling financial strain, a higher risk of default, and challenges in managing debt obligations.

-How Can Landlords Verify a Tenant’s Debit to Income Ratio?
+How Can Landlords Verify a Tenant’s Debt to Income Ratio?

-Landlords can verify a tenant’s Debit to Income Ratio by requesting specific financial documentation that provides insights into the tenant’s income, debt obligations, and financial health.
+Landlords can verify a tenant’s Debt-to-income ratio by requesting specific financial documentation that provides insights into the tenant’s income, debt obligations, and financial health.

 Collecting relevant financial documents is crucial in this process.
 By examining the tenant’s pay stubs, tax returns, and bank statements, landlords can gain a comprehensive understanding of the individual’s financial situation.